I-House Accepting Residents for 2020-21 Year

-Above photo is of Sakura Park, just outside of I-House NY.
+Above photo is of Sakura Park, just outside of I-House.

-This year’s Resident members will find changes both subtle and significant, and there are a handful of services that have been temporarily suspended pending future guidance.
+This year’s Resident members have been finding changes both subtle and significant, and there are a handful of services that have been temporarily suspended pending future guidance.
 Certain aspects have been modified both to ensure a new standard of cleanliness and disinfection and reflect a heightened focus on the health and wellness of our member population.
 Among the new measures:

-- Occupancy for this year is limited to our North building, which consists of apartments with their own bathrooms and kitchens.
+- Occupancy is limited to our North building, which consists of apartments with their own bathrooms and kitchens.

-- Our dormitory-style South building remains closed, along with the amenities that are usually offered but pose more risks, like on-site dining facilities, the fitness center, and other indoor communal spaces.
+- Our dormitory-style South building remains closed, along with the amenities that are usually offered but pose more risks, like on-site dining facilities, the fitness center and some indoor communal spaces.

 - All entries and exits utilize the 155 Claremont entrance, which is staffed 24/7.